 But, of course, it wasn’t that simple.
 The hedgehog lady needed to unload the hedgehog by Thanksgiving to make room for more hedgehogs (apparently female hedgehogs actually give birth to more hedgehogs-ouchie!)
 I was also instructed by the hedgehog lady that the creature would need to be “handled” twice a day for thirty minutes at a time in order to tame it.
 She could have asked me to eat it alive and I would have been no less shocked.
 I didn’t think you could actually touch them without causing an explosion, or something.

 To make a long story even longer, in order to help Santa keep this fiasco a secret, for a solid month, I spent thirty minutes every morning before my shower and thirty minutes every night before bed in my closet caressing the offspring of a small possum that had mated with a box of toothpicks.
 It only took one session with the hedgehog to determine that underwear alone is not appropriate hedgehog-handling attire.
-I am happy to say that the reconstructive surgery was relatively successful.
+I am happy to say that the doctors are hopeful about the reconstructive surgery.

 Christmas morning finally came, and, once again, Santa got all the credit.
-But what mattered the most was that Anna was in heaven over the new addition to the Graves Exotic Zoo.
-(We welcome visitors for $1000 per pound.)
+But what mattered the most was that my daughter was in heaven over the new addition to the Graves Exotic Zoo.
+(We welcome visitors for $1000 per pound-of visitor.)

-Since that time, I have failed as a parent with three more visits to the hedgehog lady, who is now undoubtedly drawing up plans for the Jason L. Graves Memorial Hedgehog Center with her earnings from my family alone.
+Since that time, I have made three more visits to the hedgehog lady, who is now, undoubtedly, drawing up constructions plans for the Graves Hedgehog Center.

 And the unpleasant little creatures have actually grown on me.
 They are surly animals that will tolerate humans, but prefer to be left alone-kindred spirits, basically.
 They are also relatively quiet and don’t stink (ok, so we aren’t exactly the same-but they do poop a lot).
 The bottom line is that they make my daughters happy-and give me something to do on Sunday afternoons when we get out the backhoe to clean out cages.